 Did You Know?

-- In the early years of the parade, after Santa passed by, parents would give their children a present from Santa they secretly brought with them.
-It would help to calm children that were upset that Santa was gone.
+In the early years of the parade, after Santa passed by, parents would give their children a present from Santa they secretly brought with them.
+It would help to calm children who were upset that Santa was gone.

-- In 1913, eight reindeer brought from Labrador were loaned to the parade by medical missionary Sir Wilfred Grenfell.
+In 1913, medical missionary Sir Wilfred Grenfell loaned eight reindeer from Labrador to the parade.
 The animals rested at the then-Davisville Hotel, which is now a subway station.
 They had their own veterinarian and ate their special diet of moss.
 The crowds and excitement frightened the usually gentle reindeer, which caused them to nip at their handler.
 Pulling Santa and his bag full of toys proved to be somewhat challenging for the size of the animals.

 Santa Claus Parade Photos